ouchmode/Portfolio/all_collections/_posts/2024-12-29-fragrance-scraper.md

 ## TO DO:
 1. Pull the fragrance notes from Jomashop for now instead of Parfumo.
 I mainly wanted to pull from Parfumo originally since I believe the community helps with determining notes, similar to Fragrantica.
 There are also some other stats on there I wanted to pull eventually.
 Jomashop for pricing, Parfumo / Fragrantica for descriptions.

+## Most Recent Task Completed:
+Refactored the code a bit for readability and better understanding on my part.
+Everything got too messy at one point and I thought i'd refactor after learning a bit more on Python and it's syntax.
+Also, in general I felt my approach to retrieving and storing the data when scraping was a bit much.
+Now it feels smoother and less messy."

 ## find_frags([driver]):
 While on Jomashop.com (the fragrances section), it scrolls down the page a few times to load the content and then scrapes the following:
 - ``` class="brand-name" ```